Project Management and Engineering: Aciex Load Audits

 • Single-line overview drawings of panels and equipment.

 Following the Audit and Load Study, the Emacx Team prepares a comprehensive summary of the financial benefits to be achieved, demand strategies, project schedules and costs.
 This summary is typically reviewed in a presentation and face-to-face meeting with the customer.

-After contract award, the Emacx Project Manager leads engineering, installation, commissioning, M&V, and ongoing support.
+After contract award, the Emacx Project Manager leads engineering, installation, commissioning, measurement and verification (M&V), and ongoing support.